Frequently Asked Questions

 Yes.
-We only ask that you give us permission to share your badge requirements with other members of Quest Clubs as well as our sister program, Frontier Girls.
+We only ask that you give us permission to share your badge requirements with other members of Quest Clubs as well as our sister programs, Frontier Girls and Curiosity Untamed.
 You may also design your own badges by sending us .jpg format graphics.
 Just keep in mind that our badges are only 1″ in diameter and details get lost easily when graphics are shrunk down that small.

 14. Can I charge dues to attend my club?